ITM Power (LON:ITM) Stock Price Up 15% – Still a Buy?

-Separately, Berenberg Bank reaffirmed a “hold” rating and set a GBX 59 ($0.80) target price on shares of ITM Power in a research report on Thursday, May 8th.
+Separately, Berenberg Bank reaffirmed a “hold” rating and issued a GBX 59 ($0.80) price target on shares of ITM Power in a research note on Thursday, May 8th.

 ITM Power Company Profile